We had an exciting year of curriculum enrichment programming for EMS!

 Scott Driscoll, Internet Safety Concepts

-After a career in law enforcement, Mr. Driscoll founded Internet Safety Concepts and has been dedicated to helping families make safe online choices.
+After an over 30 year career in law enforcement, Mr. Driscoll founded Internet Safety Concepts and has been dedicated to helping families make safe online choices.
 His presentations teach students how to use technology safely while avoiding potential dangers of the internet, social media, and cyberbullying.
 Topics discussed include picture sharing, privacy settings, the concept of a “digital tattoo,” and popular apps including social networking.

 WINTER: